mitchchauvin/recruiterblocklist_website/README.md

 2. Check out the git repo of the website into your XAMPP's installation directory, under xampp/htdocs directory.
   `$ git clone https://github.com/mitchchauvin/recruiterblocklist_website.git rbl`

 3. Get an reCaptcha public/private key from Google.
-(Note: Needed for testing.
-Don't commit these).
+(Note: Needed for running the website.
+Don't commit your recaptcha keys).
   - https://www.google.com/recaptcha

-4. Open the recruiter block list website's main index page with a text editor and find the "sitekey" for "recaptchaWidgetId1". gedit <REPO>/publix/index.html
+4. Open the recruiter block list website's main index page with a text editor.
+For example on linux you can use vi, vim, nano, or gedit and on Windows you can use Notepad or Notepad++ to open <REPO>/public/index.html.
+  - Linux: Use `gedit <REPO>/public/index.html`
+  - Windows: Use Notepad++ to open <REPO>/public/index.html

 5. Replace the value of the site key with the public site key you get from Google's reCaptcha website.
 Then save and close the index.html file.